Aptomi/k8s-app-engine/docs/language.md

 It's also possible to have an empty criteria without any clauses (or even omit `criteria` construct all together).
 In this case an empty criteria is always considered to be 'true'.

 ## Templates
-All text templates used in Aptomi should follow the syntax of [text/template](https://golang.org/pkg/text/template/) and must evaluate to string.
+All text templates used in Aptomi should follow [text/template](https://golang.org/pkg/text/template/) syntax and must evaluate to string.

 The most common use of text templates in Aptomi is code & discovery parameters inside a service:
 * **code parameters** - allow to pass parameters into Helm charts, substituting variables with calculated label values